judgewooden/garmin_leaderboard/README.md

 2) Use https://www.gapminder.org/tools

-3) load presets using garmin-gapminder.gmstat
+3) Load presets using garmin-gapminder.gmstat

-Remember: to run the program regularly to download the stats to a local .csv file, since garmin only share 6 months of activity data.
+Remember: Run the program regularly to download the stats to a local .csv file, since garmin only share 6 months of activity data.